Culture of Croatia: Music

 Music in Croatia has two major influences: Central European, present in the central and northern parts of the country including Slavonia, and Mediterranean, particularly present in the coastal regions of Dalmatia and Istria.

 In Croatia, both pop and rock are popular, and often incorporates Dalmatian or Slavonian folk elements.
 Since the mid-20th century, schlagers and chanson-inspired music have formed the backbone of the Croatian popular music.
-During 1990's marked by Croatian War of Independence; Cro dance, or Cro trash music dominated in Croatian nightclubs.
+During the 1990s marked by Croatian War of Independence; Cro dance, or Cro trash music dominated in Croatian nightclubs.
+According to Croatian music producer Zoran Škugor, when the war started he received a call from then president Tuđman, who told him that despite the war people need to have fun, so he and other producers launched a Cro dance scene which eventually grew into a movement.
 In recent times, the most popular music genre (especially among young Croatians) became Turbo folk.
 According to the 2018 sociological research conducted on high school students in six Croatian cities, the most common consumers of Turbo folk are students with right wing leaning and conservative values.
 It is more popular among females as well as among those enrolled in lower level educational programs.

 Traditional humorous folk song of eastern Croatian region of Slavonia is called bećarac.
-It was recorded for the first time in 18th century by Croatian Enlightment author Matija Antun Relković.
+It was recorded for the first time in the 18th century by Croatian Enlightment author Matija Antun Relković.
 Since 2011, it is listed on UNESCO Intangible Cultural Heritage List.

 Porin is Croatian music award, named after Vatroslav Lisinski's opera of the same name and inspired by an American Grammy award.
 It has been awarded each year since 1994.
 Croatian national television usually also organizes national song contest – Dora, whose winner represents Croatia on Eurovision.
 This contest was named after Croatian first, distinguished female composer Dora Pejačević.